mikewlam/S2A/WK2/readme.md

 ###### Summary

+Prior to this week's class, Karen proposed a 12 hour challenge in which we given the task to engage in one of our regular daily activities with algorithmic outcomes.
+Becoming slaves to our own algorithm.
+As it was late in the evening by the time I got around to this, I decided to incorporate this challenge to a stretching routine.
+By compiling (observing) some simple systems or rules that I would usually carry through and assigning each rule to a 6 sided dice, I let chance dictate whether I</br>-*A. Switch Light on/off,</br>B. Use Mat or Not,</br>C. Sit down or Standing,</br>D. Body Part, and</br>E. For how long.</br>

+<src img=https://github.com/mikewlam/S2A/blob/master/WK2/StretchRoutineRules.png></br>[*Dice Generated Stretching Routine*](https://vimeo.com/446449879)

 This week was a short but packed introduction to **Processing**, dipping toes into the world of cartesian thinking – processing in terms of coordinates.
 We're introduced to